 For more information on Honors 498 courses, go here.

 Honors Advantage LC students live together in Arey Hall and enroll in three Honors classes during their first semester: ENGLISH 105 Freshman English Honors, GENED 130 Individual and Society, and INTRAUNV 104 New Student Seminar.
-In the second semester they may choose to enroll in the Honors Section of GENED 120 Historical Perspectives (tentative), and INTRAUNV 124 Service Learning and Leadership.
+In the second semester they may choose to enroll in the Honors Section of GENED 140 Global Perspectives, and INTRAUNV 124 Service Learning and Leadership.

 View the Honors Advantage Learning Community, and sign up today!

-Honors Enrichment LC students live together in Arey Hall and enroll in three Honors classes during their first semester: ENGLISH 105 Freshman English Honors, GENED 140 Global Perspectives, and INTRAUNV 104 New Student Seminar.
-In the second semester they may choose to enroll in the Honors Section of COMM 110 Inro to Human Communication (tentative), and INTRAUNV 124 Service Learning and Leadership.
+Honors Enrichment LC students live together in Arey Hall and enroll in three Honors classes during their first semester: ENGLISH 105 Freshman English Honors, GENED 120 Historical Perspectives, and INTRAUNV 104 New Student Seminar.
+In the second semester they may choose to enroll in the Honors Section of COMM 110 Introduction to Human Communication, and INTRAUNV 124 Service Learning and Leadership.

 View the Honors Enrichment Learning Community, and sign up today!